Definition

 Penalties

 Prosecutors may be willing to plea bargain attempt charges down to lesser offenses or a full dismissal.
-Otherwise, the punishment for an attempt conviction depends on underlying crime:
+Otherwise, the punishment for an attempt conviction depends on the underlying crime:

 Category of Nevada Crime Allegedly Attempted | Penalty |